“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.”

-From reception, we share our love of books with children through reading them quality stories and non-fiction.
-Each class has a book area where children can relax and enjoy reading quality texts.
-We ensure that these books represent the diverse world we live in and challenge gender and other stereotyping.
+Throughout the school, we share our love of books with children through reading them quality stories and non-fiction.
+Each class has a book area where children can relax and enjoy reading high quality texts.
+We ensure that these books represent the diverse world we live in as well as challenge gender and other stereotyping.
 Hearing stories is an essential part of the reading journey for all our children no matter their age; this develops children’s higher-level vocabulary and knowledge of story structures, enabling them to understand and discuss stories beyond their reading age.

 Working out the Words

-From year 1, fluent readers start to learn Reciprocal Reading Strategies to aid comprehension through encouraging children to clarify for meaning, summarise texts, predict and question.
+From year 1, fluent readers start to learn reciprocal reading strategies to aid comprehension through encouraging children to clarify for meaning, summarise texts, predict and question.
 They are encouraged to use the text to support answers and back up their inferences.
-The junior reading booklet ‘Continuing the help your child develop as a reader’ describes this in more detail (see link ‘How to Help Your Child With Reading’ below).
+Our junior reading booklet describes this in more detail (see link Supporting Years Three to Six with their reading above).

-St Luke’s children love books!
+St Luke’s children love reading!
 This is because:

-· They are taught how to choose, read and understand their texts
+· They are taught how to choose, read and understand their books.

-· They can access a wide variety of stimulating, quality texts including fiction, non-fiction and poetry about people from different cultures, backgrounds, gender and ethnicity.
+· They can access a wide variety of quality, diverse and stimulating texts including fiction, non-fiction and poetry.

-· They are encouraged to recommend books to reach other
+· They are encouraged to recommend books to each other.

 Quality Reading Material

-St Luke’s children learn to read using a mixture of quality books from different reading schemes and ‘real’ books.
+St Luke’s children learn to read using a mixture of high-quality books from different reading schemes as well as ‘real’ books.
 They enjoy reading books which reflect the world and its wonderful diversity.

 When Is Reading Taught?